top of page

 Ugly Bug Rag Time Report

-The Ugly Bug Ragtime Three were in fine form on Sunday 22 nd August at the Rugby and Football
+The Ugly Bug Ragtime Three were in fine form on Sunday 22nd August at Hawick Rugby Football

 Club function rooms at Mansfield Park.
 Over 60 members and visitors experienced a slightly more